 One time-consuming way to determine the perfect settings is through lots of trial and error.
 Fortunately, I’ve spent years experimenting with cameras and lenses, and in this article, I share everything I’ve learned, including how different apertures affect your images and when you should use wide vs narrow for amazing results.

-Wide vs Narrow Aperture: Light
+Wide vs Narrow Aperture:

-But there’s another big reason why the aperture matters:
+There’s another big reason why the aperture matters:

-Wide vs Narrow Aperture: Depth of Field
+Depth of Field and Aperture

-So a photo that has a deep depth of field has a lot in focus, from the subject in the foreground to areas of the distant background.
+The depth of field refers to the amount of a photo that’s in focus.
+Therefore, a photo that has a deep depth of field has a lot in focus, from the main subject in the foreground to areas of the distant background.
 Here’s an example of a photo with a deep depth of field:

 A photo with a shallow depth of field, on the other hand, has very little in focus.
 The main subject will be sharp, but the areas in front and behind will be blurry, like this:

-And if you use a narrow aperture – e.g., f/16 – you’ll get a very deep depth of field.
-And you’ll get a darker photo, all else being equal.
+And if you use a narrow aperture – e.g., f/16 – you’ll get a very deep depth of field, and you’ll get a darker photo (all else being equal).

 So if you find yourself focusing on a subject that’s extremely close, try to back up a bit and see if you can find an alternative composition.